nshahaf/JWT-Auth/README.md

 This is a project showcasing the use of JWT tokens for authentication.
 The project includes both a frontend and a backend, utilizing various technologies such as React, Tailwind CSS, bcrypt, JWT, and more.

+## Features
+- User authentication with JWT tokens
+- User signup, login, and logout
+- Profile picture upload using Cloudinary
+- Protected routes
+- Error handling
+- State management with Zustand
+- Formik and Yup for form validation

 ## Technologies Used

 - **Frontend:**